rohankbd/url-shortener/README.md

 ## API Testing Guide

 This guide provides instructions on how to test the APIs for the application.
 Follow these steps to ensure that the APIs are functioning as expected.
+Note: Import the attached Postman collection to easily get started with testing the APIs.

 ### Prerequisites